fisayoafolayan/build-a-restful-api-in-slim3/README.md

 # Build a RESTful API in Slim 3
 A RESTful API based in PHPSlim 3.
 To follow along, this application has been documented as a two-part article on Pusher blog.
 You can read about it part 1 [here](https://pusher.com/tutorials/rest-api-slim-part-1) and part two [here](https://pusher.com/tutorials/rest-api-slim-part-2)

+## Note

+If you are following along using the tutioral, please checkout to the `master` branch.
+The default branch `refined` was created as an update to the current codebase.
+It factors in a lot of code refinement/improvements

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.